Influship Influencer Marketing MCP

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already mark readOnlyHint=true and destructiveHint=false.
-The description adds behavioral context: 'cheap and fast', and clarifies it returns a short list of matching creators with IDs, platforms, and display names.
-No contradiction with annotations.
+Annotations already declare readOnlyHint=true and destructiveHint=false, lowering the burden.
+The description adds useful behavioral context: it is 'cheap and fast', returns a short list of matching creators with IDs/platforms/display names, and suggests downstream usage.
+This goes beyond the annotations without contradicting them.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.